AimeVerse/Xpell/README.md

-# Xpell - Universal UI Framework
+# Xpell - Real-Time User Interface (UI) Engine

-Xpell is a universal user interface (UI) framework for distributed application development, such application requires control on several devices with full sync but each device provides a different user interface, Spell enables real-time translation from any command (spell-command) to platform specific command (like HTML, video file, sound, lights and more).
+Xpell is a real-time user interface (UI) framework for frontend application development, such application requires control on several modules like dom management, 3D engine and AI engine to run within high FPS.

+Xpell enables real-time translation from any command (XCommand) to platform specific command (like HTML, video file, sound, lights and more).

 # Xpell.js
-This package is an implementation of Xpell engine for web applications (Javascript/HTML), the engine supports native HTML DOM manipulation engine (XUI) and real-time 3D engine for browsers based on THREE.JS and WebGL.
+This package is an implementation of Xpell engine for web applications (/Typescript/Javascript/HTML), the engine supports native HTML DOM manipulation engine (XUI) and real-time 3D (X3D) engine for browsers based on THREE.JS and WebGL.

 ## Overview